zihuahu/ccr-examples/containers/2_ApplicationSpecific/OpenSees/GUI_EXAMPLES.md

 These examples must be run in CCR's [OnDemand portal](https://ondemand.ccr.buffalo.edu)

-All these examples take less thatn an hour to run, so we can use the debug queue.
+All these examples take less than an hour to run, so we can use the debug queue.

 Open a browser window to our [OnDemand portal](https://ondemand.ccr.buffalo.edu)